-A student who withdraws from a semester may be eligible for a refund of tuition fees (see Chapter VII - Undergraduate Degree Regulations, Withdrawal).
+A student who withdraws from a semester may be eligible for a refund of tuition fees (see Section VII - Undergraduate Degree Regulations, Withdrawal).

-If the withdrawal or credit drop results in a credit balance, your funds will be directly deposited into your bank account, after Student Financial Services has received your banking information.
-Contact Student Financial Services for details.
-The University has been directed by the Ministry of Training, Colleges and Universities to return refunds to the National Student Loans Service Centre in instances where assistance was received through a Government Student Loan.
+If the withdrawal or credit drop results in a credit balance, or international refund, contact Student Financial Services for details.
+The University has been directed by the Ministry of Colleges and Universities to return refunds to the National Student Loans Service Centre in instances where assistance was received through a Government Student Loan.
 In cases in which students hold U.S. Federal Loans all refunds are directed to the U.S. Department of Education per their directive.